Autistic UK Training

-All of Autistic UK’s directors have been involved in training or facilitating, between us delivering sessions to many different professions and walks of life.
+All of Autistic UK’s directors have been involved in training across sectors, between us delivering sessions to many different professions and walks of life.

 We can provide training in small or large groups, although larger groups are better suited to face-to-face training.
 Groups of up to 10 work well online.

 Our scheduled training events are run via Zoom, which means people from any location can take part.

 We also offer in-house training and group supervision.
 For further details of the courses we are currently running please watch this space.
 (Dec 2023)

 These sessions will be held on multiple dates and will be a mix of daytime and evening sessions to ensure flexibility and we can also be booked to do sessions for groups and organisations.

 Our short courses are available either on line or at community venues in North West Wales

 Our training is just as unique as autistic people .We work with service providers to develop bespoke session’s which are role specific and needs based

 One size does not fit all and that is equally true for those who provide services